-(i) Application fee per course: Rs.
-100
+1. Application fee per course: Rs.
+100/-

-(ii) Residence application fee: Rs.
-200
+2. Residence application fee: Rs.
+200/-

-(iii) Sports form: Rs.
-250 per game
+3. Sports form: Rs.
+250/- per trial

-The last date for submission of application forms is 17 June 2016.
-We advise you to apply well before the closing date in order to avoid last minute rush and unforeseen contingencies.
+Candidates are advised to apply well before the closing date in order to avoid last minute rush and unforeseen contingencies.
 No online application is complete unless the payment is successfully made.
-Any wrong or misleading piece of information in the application will disqualify the applicant.
+Any incomplete, wrong or misleading piece of information in the application will disqualify the applicant.
 If the candidate is already admitted on the basis of wrong or misleading information, it will result in the cancellation of admission.
 Applications, incomplete in any respect, shall be rejected.